grip-on-software/monetdb-import/Database_structure.md

         is based on the VCS developer's display name and the JIRA developer display name or short name.
 The matching is also manually tweaked using data_gitdev_to_dev.json.
-    -   **display_name** - VARCHAR: The name of the developer used in the version control system.
+    -   **display_name** - VARCHAR(500): The name of the developer used
+        in the version control system.

+-   **repo**: Repository names
+    -   **repo_id** - INT - primary key: Auto-incrementing identifier
+    -   **repo_name** - VARCHAR(1000): Readable name of the repository
+        extracted from one of the data sources (GitLab, project definition, path name)

-## Metrics Files (Quality dashboard history)
+## Metrics tables (Quality dashboard history)

+These tables include data from the metrics history files and the quality dashboard project definition.

 -   **metric**: Metric types
     -   **metric_id** - INT - primary key: Sequential number assigned to
         the metric.
-    -   **metric_name** - VARCHAR: Amalgamated name of the metric, based on the type of metric and the component, product, team or other domain object it measures.
+    -   **metric_name** - VARCHAR(100): Amalgamated name of the metric,
+        based on the type of metric and the component, product, team or other domain object it measures.

 -   **metric_value**: Singular metric data from quality report